 The Education Department at Virginia Wesleyan University offers coursework leading to a Master of Arts in Education (MAEd) leading to initial licensure with secondary 6-12 endorsement in six content areas and preK-12 endorsement in seven content areas.
 Candidates in the MAEd program develop the knowledge, understanding, skills, and dispositions they need to teach effectively in today’s diverse and ever-changing classrooms.

-Students pursuing the MAEd degree must be enrolled full-time.
+Students pursuing the MAEd degree must meet admission requirements, and once accepted, must be enrolled full-time.
 However, with proof of licensure, teachers can register as part-time students for MAEd courses through the Take Five Program with a 50% reduction in Evening and Weekend tuition costs.